zamcham/FullStack-Install-Roadmap/Jest Testing/Intall-Jest.md

-Here are the steps to install Jest and the Jest local storage mock:
+##Install Jest and Babel and configure them to run tests for your functions

 ---